Before even starting creating deliveries, you can take several actions to secure and optimize the sending process upstream.

 To optimize delivery when handling emails in large volumes and avoid being mistaken for a spammer, make sure that you have a legitimate network configuration that does not try to hide the identity of the server.

 Tip: Use a transparent sender address corresponding to your brand’s website.
 For example, the TravelAgency company manages the Valentino hotel chain.
 Its owns the valentino.com domain for its website.
 To promote the Valentino hotel in Paris, it uses the paris.valentino.com sub-domain.
 Therefore, a relevant sender address can be email@example.com.

 To reach your recipients’ inbox without bouncing or being marked as spam, you need to improve the deliverability rate of your messages.

 It refers to the factors of an email that determine its ability to be accepted by a recipient’s server.
 ISPs (Internet Service Providers) filter out emails that they identify as SPAM, or they block images from downloading.
 If they determine that a certain domain is sending too many emails, they will set a limit on the number of emails that they will accept from that sender.

 When checking your email for deliverability, you want to focus on four main categories: data quality, message and content, sending infrastructure, and reputation.
 For a deeper dive on this topic, refer to this section.

-When starting a new platform, apply the recommendations detailed in this page.
+Apply the recommendations detailed in this document.

 Contact your Adobe representative for assistance.